Returning adults friendly universities and colleges are the ideal solution for returning adults' below average college graduation rates.

 For a summary of how the degree programs below were selected, visit the Best for Returning Adults rankings methodology article.

 Any student who is interested in General Agriculture needs to check out Virginia Tech.
 Virginia Tech offers graduate degrees in agriculture for those interested in an advanced degree.
-Blacksburg, Virginia is the perfect surrounding for young people who enjoy the fast moving city life.
+This school is among the largest schools in Virginia.

 The University of Tennessee - Martin is a great choice for students pursuing a General Agriculture degree.
-We have determined that the agriculture major at UT Martin is very focused.
+At The University of Tennessee - Martin, 13.6% of undergraduates major in agriculture.
 This is a wonderful option for students who opt for the charms of a compact college town.

 Any student who is interested in General Agriculture has to look into Tennessee Technological University.
 Students who love a more relaxed life will value the school's setting in the small town of Cookeville, Tennessee.